Parrot

 - Train as often as you can, but do not push too hard, and keep the sessions as short as possible, preferably around 10 to 15 minutes at most.

-- Never employ negative reinforcements like hitting with a stick, or withholding a cookie, as that will rollback any progress that you may have made up to that point.
+- Never employ negative reinforcements like hitting with a stick, or withholding a cookie, as that will roll back any progress you may have made up to that point.

 While some members of the parrot family can be very loud, like macaws and cockatoos, others may only resort to screaming or screeching if they are bored by way of not receiving the proper amount of interaction with their human.

-Because they lack vocal chords, it is thought that parrots learn to mimic sounds that they hear in the environment with the help of their throat muscles and specific membranes therein, especially the syrinx.
+Because they lack vocal chords, it is thought that parrots learn to mimic sounds they hear in the environment with the help of their throat muscles and specific membranes, especially the syrinx.

 African grays, budgies, and cockatiels are some of the most talkative among parrots.

-Parrots have one of the largest price ranges among pets, with budgies being available for around $10, while the famed tool-using black palm cockatoo being as costly as $16,000.
+Parrots have one of the largest price ranges among pets, with budgies being available for around $10, while the famed tool-using black palm cockatoo is as costly as $16,000.

 A baby parrot is called a chick, regardless of the species.

-A group of parrots is most commonly called a flock, although they can also be referred to as a company or pandemonium.
+A group of parrots is commonly called a flock, although they can also be called a company or pandemonium.

 A parrot’s foot has a zygodactyls arrangement of toes, with two facing forward and the other two facing backward.
 This helps them perch on branches.

-Parrots are one of the most intelligent non-primate animals in the world, and also one of the smartest among birds.
-Their intelligence is considered at par, if not more than birds of the crow family.
+Parrots are among the most intelligent non-primate animals in the world and among the smartest among birds.
+Their intelligence is considered at par, if not more, than birds of the crow family.

 The general term that can be used to describe a parrot’s sound is a ‘squawk.’